Opportunity Party (New Zealand): 2020 general election

 After gathering enough support to restart the party and continuing to register with the Electorate Commission, a rebrand and relaunch was held in October 2019.
-In the brand launch speech, leader Geoff Simmons called for a universal basic income and advances in environment and housing, and to "break the Labour / National duopoly".
+In the brand launch speech, Simmons called for a universal basic income and advances in environment and housing, and to "break the Labour / National duopoly".

 TOP nominated candidates in multiple electorates.
 The Ōhāriu electorate was a particular focus: their Ōhāriu candidate Jessica Hammond Doube said that TOP intended to pour resources into that campaign, as it was the only seat that the party believed it could win.
-However, she lost the seat to incumbent representative Greg O'Connor by 18,494 votes.
-Receiving 4,443 votes herself, she came third.

-Simmons himself contested Rongotai and came fourth with 3,387 electorate votes out of 45,649 cast.
-At the beginning of his campaign for the seat Simmons spelled the name of the electorate incorrectly in his advertising as "Rongatai".
+She polled third with 4,443 votes, 18,494 behind the winner, the incumbent Greg O'Connor.
+Simmons contested Rongotai and came fourth with 3,387 electorate votes out of 45,649.
+At the beginning of his campaign he misspelt the electorate name as "Rongatai" in his advertising.
+In July 2020, TOP's Auckland Central candidate, Auckland café owner Joshua Love, left the party following a dispute over his conduct and campaign activities.
+A warning letter from party secretary Ray McKeown raised concerns about compliance with Electoral Act requirements for candidate advertising and Love's behaviour towards party members.
+An unnamed TOP board member alleged that Love had attended a meeting while hungover and behaved aggressively and confrontationally.
+Love disputed that account, while apologising for making the board member feel unsafe.
+Shortly after his departure, an unidentified 20-year-old woman told Stuff that Love had asked her to send him naked photographs after she contacted him to offer support.
+Love subsequently stood in Auckland Central as an independent, and TOP selected former New Zealand First MP Tuariki Delamere as its replacement candidate.

-The party won 43,449 party votes in the election, or 1.5% of the total.
-During the party's AGM held on 3 November 2020, the first after the preliminary results had been released, Geoff Simmons resigned as leader and Shai Navot became interim leader.

-On 27 January 2022, former Christchurch City Councillor and independent candidate for Ilam, Raf Manji, was announced as the party's third leader.
+TOP won 43,449 party votes, 1.5% of the total.
+Simmons resigned as leader after preliminary results were released, and Shai Navot became interim leader.
+On 27 January 2022, former Christchurch City Councillor and independent candidate for Ilam, Raf Manji, was announced as the new leader.

 2022 local elections

-The party fielded four candidates in the 2022 local elections, the first time they had contested them.
-With the final votes tallied, the party had its first elected representative in John Dennison who won a seat on the Featherston Community Board in the South Wairarapa District.
+The party fielded four candidates in the 2022 local elections, the first time they had contested local elections.
+They had their first elected representative in John Dennison, who won a seat on the Featherston Community Board in the South Wairarapa District.